-It’s important to note that while Crested Geckos have an ideal temperature range, they still do best with having a heat gradient in their tank.
-Since the right heat gradient is vital for maintaining bodily functioning, we’ll review everything you need to know to ensure that your Crested Gecko’s home has the perfect setup.
+It’s important to note that while crested geckos have a preferred temperature range, they still do best with having a heat gradient in their enclosure, given how they perform more optimally in slightly higher temperatures.
+Since the right heat gradient is vital for maintaining bodily functioning, we’ll review everything you need to know to ensure that your crested gecko’s home has the perfect setup.

 Ideal Temperature Levels for Crested Geckos

 Crested geckos are generally hardy reptiles, and their remarkable adaptability to a thermal gradient well above that of their natural habitat proves this.
 As previously mentioned, their preferred temperature range is 24–28°C (75–82°F), however, they have shown to adapt and perform optimally at 32°C (89.6 °F)1 , which should be their basking spot temperature.

 Giving crested geckos options to regulate their body temperature on their own keeps them active and allows them to optimize their bodily functioning.
 Temperature can affect vital parts of the crested gecko’s daily life, such as its activity level, digestion, skin health, and growth and development.

 The basking area is a spot where crested geckos can consistently go to when they need to raise their body temperature.
 The ideal temperature range for their basking area is 32°C (89.6 °F).
 Crested geckos attempt to thermoregulate and cool off when exposed to temperatures higher than this limit, which means that going over this limit is likely detrimental to their health.